A customer asked us: “What does ‘major revisions’ mean? The journal sent me this reply after I submitted my manuscript.”

 If you disagree, start with: “We thank Reviewer 1 for this suggestion.
 We understand the rationale of performing an ABC3 Test; however…”

 The re-submission format can vary depending on the software your target journal or publisher is using.
+Dig deeper into the art of the journal response letter here.

 How does the journal handle re-submission after major revisions?